matrix-org/synapse/docs/workers.md

      - names: [replication]
 ```

-Under **no circumstances** should replication API listeners be exposed to
+Under **no circumstances** should these replication API listeners be exposed to
-the public internet; they currently do not implement authentication and are
+the public internet; they have no authentication and are unencrypted.
-unencrypted.

-You shuld then create a set of configs for the various worker processes.
+You should then create a set of configs for the various worker processes.
 Each
 worker configuration file inherits the configuration of the main homeserver
 configuration file.
 You can then override configuration specific to that
 worker, e.g. the HTTP listener that it provides (if any); logging
 configuration; etc.  You should minimise the number of overrides though to
 maintain a usable config.

-In the config file for each worker, you must specify: the type of worker
+In the config file for each worker, you must specify the type of worker
 application (`worker_app`).
 The currently available worker applications are
 listed below.
-You must also specify the replication endpoints that it talking
+You must also specify the replication endpoints that it should
-to on the main synapse process.  `worker_replication_host` should specify the
+talk to on the main synapse process.  `worker_replication_host` should specify
-host of the main synapse, `worker_replication_port` should point to the TCP
+the host of the main synapse, `worker_replication_port` should point to the TCP
 replication listener port and `worker_replication_http_port` should point to
 the HTTP replication port.